alitelsit123/binance-smart-chain-sniper-bot/README.md

   <img src="pancakex.png" width="200"/>
   <h1>PancakeX</h1>
   <h2>THIS NEW VERSION IS FOR BSC ONLY, WORKING ON ADDING ALL MAIN CHAINS!</h2>
+  <h3>PLEASE DYOR AND DONT SNIPE SHIT TOKENS THAT SOUND LIKE SOMEONE NAMED THEIR DOG</h3>
   <p>Snipe New Tokens on all BSC Dexes within 1 millisecond</p>
   <p align="center">